-Amplified musculoskeletal pain syndrome (AMPS), also known as childhood or juvenile pain amplification syndrome, occurs when the body responds abnormally to harmless stimuli (such as touch or pressure) and interprets them as pain.
+Amplified musculoskeletal pain syndrome (also known as amplified pain syndrome or juvenile pain amplification syndrome) is a childhood condition that occurs when the body responds abnormally to harmless stimuli (such as touch or pressure) and interprets them as pain.

 The diagnosis is largely based on a thorough review of the patient's medical history, including both physical symptoms and psychological or emotional concerns.
 An physical exam may identify specific locations of pain and autonomic changes, but there will be no signs of joint inflammation.
 Often, a doctor will order blood tests to rule out other causes of pain.

 The goal of treatment is to break the pain cycle so that the child can resume a normal life.
 A multidisciplinary approach is taken:

 Eliminating some medications and teaching the child techniques to improve sleep and can also help.

 Amplified pain should never be treated with opioids or other strong painkillers, as these medications may be addictive, and do not treat the underlying cause of the pain.
 In rare cases, the taking of opioids could actually heighten a patient's pain issues by causing hyperalgesia.